 The cost of maintenance, insurance, moorage, etc. are covered by the fees and sailing permits.
-Members who purchase a sailing permit are able to sail on the Co-op’s 6 boats throughout the year.
+Members who purchase a sailing permit can sail on the Co-op’s 6 boats throughout the year.
 We offer 75 sailing permits, and a new membership is only offered to the public if a sailing permit is available.

 For qualified members with sailing permits, we offer day sailing, short to midterm overnight sailing, and a long-term (7 day) booking during the summer sailing season.
 Additionally, we offer Sunday Sails and Club Cruises throughout the year to sail with your fellow members.

-In summer, one of the Reed Point boats moves to Westport Marina near Sydney and another one usually moves to Westview Marina in Powell River (or some other cruising destination).
+In summer, usually one of the Reed Point boats moves to a cruising destination such as Pender Harbour, Lund, Point Roberts, Campbell River or other as voted by the membership.
+Westport Marina near Sidney and another one usually moves to Westview Marina in Powell River (or some other cruising destination).

-Applies to all Co-op members.
-Members have website access, attend meetings and socials, and have voting rights.
+Applies to all members and includes website access, meetings and socials, and voting rights.

-Current members who do not wish a sailing permit in a given year pay only this Annual Fee, allowing them to remain in the Co-op.
+Current members who do not want a sailing permit for a given year only pay this Annual Fee, allowing them to remain in the Co-op.
 The member may purchase a sailing permit again in a future year.

 A joint sailing permit grants the member, along with their spouse and children, to sail during the year, and for they and their spouse to participate in Club Cruises and Sunday Sails.
 Their children may also participate in Club Cruises/Sunday Sails, depending on the cruise/Sunday Sail skipper.

 While both the member and their spouse may attend meetings and socials and have website access, only the member has voting rights.